csound/csound/readme-csound5.txt

-CSOUND AND CSOUND VST
+CSOUND
 Version 5.06

 A user-programmable and user-extensible sound processing language and software synthesizer.

 Csound is copyright (c) 1991 Barry Vercoe, John ffitch.
-CsoundVST is copyright (c) 2001 by Michael Gogins.
+CsoundAC is copyright (c) 2001 by Michael Gogins.
-VST PlugIn Interface Technology by Steinberg Soft- und Hardware GmbH

-Csound and CsoundVST are free software; you can redistribute them and/or modify them under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.
+Csound is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.

-Csound and CsoundVST are distributed in the hope that they will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Csound is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.